 Come with us to explain to you this term, how to fix it, and how to avoid that.

-What does in phase and out of phase means?
+What do in phase and out of phase mean?

 ‘In phase” and “out of phase” are phrases that we often use to describe the phase relationships between two or more signals.
 We determine the phase relationship by looking at where the positive and negative peaks sit in relativity to one another.